-- Register for Power BI – sign up for the Power BI Preview
+- Register for Power BI – sign up for Power BI

 - Enable Power BI features for Excel – learn how

 Really, that’s it.
-Click one of the links above, and get started with Power BI.
+Click one of the links above, and get started with Excel and with Power BI.

 Links to More Information, and More Engagement